How Long Does It Take to Become Addicted to Opioids?

 The Process Of Opioid Addiction Recovery

 Addiction recovery is a process that takes time.
 It’s not going to happen overnight.
-But by getting professional help from a drug rehabilitation center, you’ll be better equipped to overcome your opioid addiction.
+However, by getting professional help from a drug rehabilitation center, you’ll be better equipped to overcome your opioid addiction.
 You don’t have to go through it alone.
 There are a number of great drug addiction rehabs like Daylight Recovery that are ready to get you towards the road to recovery and stay there.

-- The first step at most outpatient and inpatient opiate rehabilitation centers is detoxification, during which the body is rid of any harmful drugs and alcohol – in this case, opioids.
+The first step at most inpatient opiate rehabilitation centers is detoxification.
+Detox is a process in which the body is purged of any harmful drugs and alcohol – in this case, opioids.
 This stage is crucial and tends to last between five and seven days.

 Let Daylight Recovery Help

 At Daylight Recovery Services, our focus is on the individual.
-Our drug rehabilitation center offers both outpatient and inpatient drug treatment programs to get to the root of each client’s opioid or heroin addiction.
+Our drug rehabilitation center offers inpatient drug treatment programs to get to the root of each client’s opioid or heroin addiction.
 It is never too late to get help from medical professionals

-If you think you may have an opioid addiction, let us help.
+If you think you or someone you know is addicted to opiates, let us help.
 We’ll use evidence-based treatments to guide you toward long-term recovery and with a customized treatment plan.
 Contact Daylight Recovery Services today to begin your journey toward sobriety.